All that rest are spaces (space)

 Who do we actually think has laid down their lives for the freedoms of today?
 A wellspring of greater beings who have sacrificed everything for us in some past, performing a duty we attempt to honor for a moment, for a day or on a postage stamp?
 No no no. They are us, one life to the next as we live and die and live—live yet again.
 We might take a dimmer view of those running roughshod over our hard-won victories if we realized the personal price we’ve paid and how many times.
 This poem is a death remembered in parts—one day of many from that perspective.
 Remembered, because that awareness has gone on to live again.
-I remember past lives (and this is the death of one of them).
-I don’t much care whether this preamble seems strange or utterly fantastic.
-Make room.
-This is the Death of a Patriot.
+I remember some past lives (and this is the death of one of them).
+I don’t much care whether these ideas seem strange or utterly fantastic.
+Make room; This is the Death of a Patriot.

 Roger Hare @RogerHare6, May 2022: “Phew, language and form that really hit hard 👍”